ecomsense/mohnish-ort/README.md

    - Enter 1 lot (configurable quantity) of short straddle on Bank Nifty at the specified entry time.

 2. **Stop Loss Setup:**
-   - Set SL for 2 lots (configurable quantity) at 60 points (configurable) for both Call and Put.
+   - Set SL for 1 lot x 2 (configurable quantity) at 60 points (configurable) for both Call and Put.
    - If the SL is hit on either side, adjust positions accordingly and note down the current prices of monitored stocks.

 3. **Monitor SR Levels:**